apache/druid/docs/content/ingestion/stream-pull.md

 # Stream Pull Ingestion

 If you have an external service that you want to pull data from, you have two options.
-The simplest option is to set up a "copying" service that reads from the data source and writes to Druid using the [stream push method](stream-push.html).
+The simplest option is to set up a "copying" service that reads from the data source and writes to Apache Druid (incubating) using the [stream push method](stream-push.html).

 Another option is *stream pull*.
 With this approach, a Druid Realtime Process ingests data from a